6PateL/CursorLibrary/README.md

 ## License

-This project is licensed under the MIT License (or specify another if needed).
+This project is licensed under the MIT License.

 ## Contact

-For questions or suggestions, please open an issue in the repository.# CursorLibrary
+For questions or suggestions, please open an issue in the repository.